Galaxai/.github/profile/README.md

 ## Our philosophy

-- linked-in is not cool, graphs are cool.
+- linkedin is not cool, graphs are cool.
 - we want for our platform to be focused on people not posts.
 - the social feed in other platforms is full of noise, irrelevant voices and distractions.
 - in other networks users are always trapped in social bubbles, little do they explore and discover new people.